minkyu1022/minkyu1022.github.io/_posts/2025-05-30-efm-rfm-review.md

 <a name="fm-refresher"></a>

-## 1 · A 60-Second Refresher on Flow Matching
+## 1 · Preliminary: What is Flow Matching

 Continuous Normalizing Flows (CNFs) learn a **vector field** \\(v*\\theta(t,x)\\) so that integrating the ODE
 \\[